apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-train-nn.md

 You have to compose two different transformation pipelines, one for training and the other one for validating and testing.
-This is because each pipeline serves different pursposes.
-You need to downsize, convert to tensor and normalize images across all the different datsets; however, you typically do not want to randomly flip or add color jitter to the validation or test images since you could reduce performance.
+This is because each pipeline serves different purposes.
+You need to downsize, convert to tensor and normalize images across all the different datasets; however, you typically do not want to randomly flip or add color jitter to the validation or test images since you could reduce performance.

 ```{.python .input}